Funding Your Child's College Education With Stock Options And Other Stock Grants (Part 1)

 Impact Of Equity Compensation On FAFSA Filing

 The only way to prevent cash proceeds from the stock sale from being counted as an asset on the FAFSA is putting them into an annuity or a life insurance policy in the parents' names or the student's name.
-If the proceeds are put into a 529 college savings or prepaid plan, the value of the account will be trusted as an asset of the parent, regardless of whether the parent or the student is the owner, and will thus count against the student's aid eligibility at up to 5.64% of the account's total value.
+If the proceeds are put into a 529 college savings or prepaid plan, the value of the account will be treated as an asset of the parent, regardless of whether the parent or the student is the owner, and will thus count against the student's aid eligibility at up to 5.64% of the account's total value.

 Using the example from above, if you have $200,000 in vested options, those options will count against you as an asset this year.
 In addition, if you also had income during the previous year from options that you exercised or from restricted stock that vested, that income will have to be reported on the FAFSA this year and will count against you in the income portion of your expected family contribution.